MyCollegeForums/Api_MycollegeForums/README.md

 The Discourse API gem allows you to consume the Discourse API

 ## Installation
+This api lets you access some data from https://mycollegeforums.com

 Add this line to your application's Gemfile: